University Planning Committee

 The Budget Committee shall be a subcommittee of the University Planning Committee with membership drawn from the University Planning Committee as follows: the President, the Provost, the Vice-President (Administration), three faculty members (one of whom shall serve as Chair), one member of the non-teaching staff, one graduate student, one undergraduate student.
 Two-thirds of the membership shall constitute a quorum.
-If more than two members are absent when a vote is taken on the final budget, the vote must be confirmed by mail ballot.
+If more than two members are absent when a vote is taken on the final budget, the vote must be confirmed electronically.

 The Chair of the Budget Committee shall be elected annually by the University Planning Committee from among the faculty members on the University Planning Committee following nomination by the Chair of the University Planning Committee and a call for further nominations.
-The other two faculty members on the Budget Committee shall be selected subsequently by and from the five faculty members on the University Planning Committee for service commencing July 1 or immediately following a vacancy.
+The other two faculty members on the Budget Committee shall be selected subsequently by and from the six faculty members on the University Planning Committee for service commencing July 1 or immediately following a vacancy.
 The Chair may vote on all questions.

 The Budget Committee shall: